2019 renaming of South African National Defence Force reserve units: Impact

 The change led some units to parade without insignia and, in the case of a Johannesburg regiment, without uniform, as unit commanders chose not to use the old equipment.
 The change led to the loss of historically unique uniforms, such as that of the Transvaal Scottish, where sub-units did not carry on the traditional dress.
-The old colours of the units were sent to museums as they were replaced by new colours for the new unit names.
-The date for transitioning to new insignia was extended in 2022 to 31 April 2023.
+Some of the old Colours of the units were laid up in museums or churches as they were replaced by new colours for the new unit names.
+The date for transitioning to new insignia was extended in 2022 to the end of April 2023.

 The name changes are estimated to have cost the SANDF 8 million rand.
 In 2019 the SANDF said the new unit names had been well-received by serving soldiers.
 At the time of the change Democratic Alliance MP Kobus Marais raised concerns that the changes were made purely for political reasons and that the changes would result in lower recruitment rates for the units.
 In June 2022 it was noted that the Cape Town Highlanders, founded in 1885 as the first Highland regiment in the southern hemisphere and scheduled to be renamed the Gonnema Regiment, had yet to change their name and press reports suggested they had been permitted to retain their previous name.